ilaborie/plop-logger/README.md

 ## Color Configuration

-You ca use a colorful configuration:
+You can use a colorful configuration:

 ```typescript
 import { Logger } from "plop-logger";